 The City of Hesperia and the sphere of influence are served by the San Bernardino County Fire Department.
-Currently there are five fire stations within the City of Hesperia, Stations 301, 302, 303, 304, and 305.
+Currently there are five fire stations within the City of Hesperia, Stations 302, 303, 304, and 305.
 In addition, there are two stations outside of the City, which include Stations 22 and 23.
+The nearest station to the project site is Station 302 located approximately 1.11 miles southeast of the project site.
 The proposed project would only place an incremental demand on fire services since the project will be constructed with strict adherence to all pertinent building and fire codes.
 In addition, the proposed project would be required to implement all pertinent Fire Code Standards.
 Furthermore, the project will be reviewed by City and County building and fire officials to ensure adequate fire service and safety.
+All buildings have monitored fire alarm systems with heat detection, smoke detection and pull station by exits.
 As a result, the impacts would be less than significant.